Bricktech2000/Resume/resume.md

 _March 2022&nbsp;&bull; JavaScript&nbsp;&bull; React&nbsp;&bull; Rust_

 - Won first place in Finance category of Canada's largest DeFi hackathon along with 2500&dollar; prize as part of 3-member team
-- Built [MVP smart contract backend](https://github.com/Bricktech2000/crypto_will) from scratch in Rust with no prior experience in Web3, all within tight 36-hour timeframe
+- Built [MVP smart contract backend and API](https://github.com/Bricktech2000/crypto_will) from scratch in Rust with no prior experience in Web3, all within tight 36-hour timeframe
-- Collaborated with Terraform Labs to officialize our protocol and secure additional funding prior to Terra Luna collapse
+- Worked in collaboration with Terraform Labs post-hackathon to officialize our protocol and secure additional funding prior to Terra Luna collapse

 ### More on [GitHub](https://github.com/Bricktech2000) and in [Portfolio](https://emilien.ca/)